Explore science by building a model of the water cycle with LEGOs®!

 Then go through the water cycle and have the kids put the correct term where it occurs on your model.

-Here's our completed Water Cycle Project.
+Here's our completed Water Cycle model.

 You can see we don't have the term 'Transpiration' on our model -- transpiration is essentially evaporation of water from a plant or trees leaves.
 Since we didn't include any plants or trees in our project, we left this term off and just discussed it.